cghayden/bristol-ctf-club-resources/content/index.md

 ---
 > Refer to these pages for helpful information regarding all things cybersecurity, tailored toward succeeding in CTF's
 > I will be actively adding and curating content.
-> you made need to hard refresh the site ( shift - ctrl/cmd R ) to ensure latest content
+> you may need to hard refresh the site ( shift - ctrl/cmd R ) to ensure latest content

-## For NCL specifically:
+## Quick Note For NCL specifically:

-the flag will always be in the form SKY-CCCC-nnnn, where N is capital letter, and n is a single digit.
+The flag will always be in the form SKY-CCCC-nnnn, where N is capital letter, and n is a single digit.

 this is helpful to remember when looking for patterns in code or hex...